kristianmandrup/typescript-ast-processor/docs/query/counting-node-occurences.md

 ## countInTree

-Takes a `count` nodes expression, creates a new `ASTNodeTraver` instance passing this query and let's the `ASTNodeTraver` count each node type (to be counted) given the query conditions.
+Takes a `count` nodes expression, creates a new `ASTNodeTraverser` instance (by default `CountingASTNodeTraverser` class), passing this query and let's the `ASTNodeTraverser` count each node type (to be counted) given the query conditions.

+TODO: Need to add and use minimal interface for a Node Traverser that has counting capability.